CNAO/homeMadeBatchSys/README.md

 # homeMadeBatchSys
 This repo collects settings and scripts of a very simple, home-made batch system.
-Nota Bene: the system is supposed to run on a linux machine!
+The system is supposed to run on a linux machine.

-The system is not designed for very large CPU farms; on the contrary, it is meant to simply automatically submit jobs on a multi-core/multi-thread CPU.
+The system is not designed for very large CPU farms; on the contrary, it is meant to simply automatically submit jobs on a multi-core/multi-thread CPU single machine.
 The system can be checked out and made running very easily.
 If this system does not suite your needs, please check more popular batch systems - e.g. [htcondor](https://research.cs.wisc.edu/htcondor/)